canonical/notebook-operators/charms/jupyter-ui/contributing.md

 ## Overview

-This document outlines the processes and practices recommended for contributing enhancements to jupyter_ui.
+This document outlines the processes and practices recommended for contributing enhancements to jupyter_controller.

 ## Talk to us First